cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

-## Conclusions and future applications
+## Conclusions

-We replicated the TimeGAN architecture and train it on a different dataset of historical stock price than the authors.
+Yoon et al. were able to develop a machine learning architecture that could generate synthetic time series data.
+This novel approach combined unsupervised adversarial loss of GANs with supervised.
+The results obtained by Yoon et al. indicated that TimeGAN outperformed other methods for generating synthetic time series data that was diverse, useful and had high fidelity.
+This result was seen for four different types of data.
+Following, the impressive results from Yoon et al. we replicated the TimeGAN architecture and train it on a different dataset of historical stock price than the authors.
 The data that we generated using code adapted from Yoon et al. generated high quality synthetic stock price series for 84 tickers.
 This synthetic data seemed to capture the features of the real data, was indistinguishable from the real data, and training a model on the synthetic data was more useful in solving a predictive task than the real data.
 These results along with the results in the paper suggest that timeGAN is a promising approach to use for generating synthetic time series data.
+It could be useful in the future to test the synthetic data in the context of more complex models and to train the TimeGAN model on higher dimensional data with more complex temporal dynamics.

 ## References
 [1] https://papers.nips.cc/paper/2019/file/c9efe5f26cd17ba6216bbe2a7d26d490-Paper.pdf <br>